aflah02/GSOC_Report/README.md

 | [Minor fixes to the Random Deletion Layer](https://github.com/keras-team/keras-nlp/pull/286) | Merged | Fixed some minor bugs in the Deletion Layer |
 | [Docstring and Test Fixes for Random Deletion Layer](https://github.com/keras-team/keras-nlp/pull/339) | Merged | Made fixes in the Random Deletion Layer to improve docstring and remove redundancy in tests |

+The work was majorly aimed towards adding support for Data Augmentation Techniques in the form of Keras Pre-Processing Layers.
+The Layers are graph mode compatible as well and hence work with tf datasets which are more efficient.
+The layers also provide granular control such as deciding which tokens to skip using a list, a tf function or even a native python function.
+Insertion and Replacement layers also have fine grained control over how to choose the new token using either a list, a tf function or a native python function.

+Major portion of my GSoC timeline went towards this work as this included several API redesigns to make it usable for the end users and also needed to be graph mode compatible to be usable with tf datasets

 ## Tokenizers

 | PR Link   |      Status      |  Description |